Close

 You will pay your regular tuition and fees to Maryville College, so these costs are not different from a semester at MC.
 Financial aid and grants are available.
 Room and board fees vary according to arrangements with the particular institution.
 Also, students are responsible for health insurance through a personal policy, travel, books, and fees for a passport and, if necessary, a visa.

-For ISEP Exchanges only, you pay tuition, room, and board to Maryville, plus an ISEP application fee of $360.
+For ISEP Exchanges only, you pay tuition, room, and board to Maryville, plus an ISEP application fee of $100 and an ISEP exchange fee of $325.

 Yes, as long as you are participating in MC Study Abroad Programs (Bilateral or ISEP Exchange).
 Though you are abroad, you are still considered an MC student.
 You are thus eligible for financial aid if you qualify.
 With very early and careful planning, additional expenses for study abroad may be figured into the overall “cost of education” for financial aid purposes.
 In some cases, this may result in increased financial aid.

 Yes.
-There are a limited number of transportation grants (up to $2000 each) available through the Ragsdale International Scholarship Program.
+There are a limited number of Ragsdale (up to $2000 per student) and Tuck (up to $3000 per student) awards available.
 Awards are competitive and based on financial need.
 You are encouraged to apply.
 Deadlines are October 1 for Spring study abroad and March 1 for Fall study abroad.
 Ragsdale applications are available online or from the Center for International Education (International House).

 Grades earned at any institution with which MC has a formal agreement will be factored into your GPA here at MC.
 Study abroad in other programs is treated as transfer credit.